Alumni and Careers

 Darleen Ortega, Class of 1984

-The Honorable Darleen Ortega graduated from Fox and went on to earn her law degree at the University of Michigan Law School in 1989.
-She practiced law in Detroit for the next few years before returning to Portland, Oregon where she specialized in complex civil cases and appeals.
+The Honorable Darleen Ortega graduated from George Fox and went on to earn her law degree at the University of Michigan Law School in 1989.
+She practiced law in Detroit for the next few years before returning to Portland, Oregon, where she specialized in complex civil cases and appeals.
 In 2003, Governor Kulongoski appointed her as a judge of the Oregon Court of Appeals where she currently serves.
 Judge Ortega attends a Friends church here in Newberg and chairs our university's Council on Diversity.

 Gina Ochsner, Class of 1992